fenago/R-Programming/md/Lab_1.md

 functions, `area_triangle()` and `area_rectangle()`,
 in the last section.

-Now, let\'s talk about packages.
-Anyone can write an R package of useful functions and publish it for use by others.
-Packages are usually made available on the **Comprehensive R Archive Network** (**CRAN**) website, or
-**Bioconductor**, a collection of packages for bioinformatics and other uses.
-Both these sites conduct a thorough review of submitted packages before publishing them on their sites, so package developers often keep beta versions of packages, or those that are useful but may not pass the inspections, on GitHub.

 RStudio makes installing packages very easy.
 There are two ways to do
 so: either type `install.packages("package_name")` in a script